Ash2112-Hash/Multiplayer-Dice-Simulation/logbook.md

 # 4. Finished F02 - 2023/01/14
     * Finished F02: Roll 8 dices within Player.java and removed boilerplate/debug code form Dice.java
     * Updated the end date and status to Done of F02 within README backlog

+# 5. Updated the F03 Status and Start Date and Backlog - 2023/01/15
+    * Updated the F03 Status to Started(S) and startdate in backlog